cha7ri/go-concurency/PITCHME.md

 ## So what is a Goroutine
 - It's an independently executing function, launched by a go statement.
 - It Has its own stack, that can be allocated dynamically.
-- The Golang runtime knows the few registers that should save when it sechedule a Goroutine, saw it's very sheap.
+- The Golang runtime knows the few registers that should save when it sechedule a Goroutine, so it's very sheap.
-- We can launch thousdans of Goroutines
+- We can launch thousdans of Goroutines.
-- Goroutines are multiplexed on threads, so we can have only one thread running many goroutines
+- Goroutines are multiplexed on threads, so we can have only one thread running many goroutines.

 #HSLIDE